 Camping – A good camping option near the lake would be Camping Village San Francesco, offering a pool, restaurant, and games.

-This busy little town is located at the foot of Mount Baldo, making it also a great base, if you’d like to enjoy a day in the mountains (either by hiking up or by using the cable car).
+This busy little town is located at the foot of Mount Baldo, making it a great base if you’d like to enjoy a day in the mountains (either by hiking up or using the cable car).

 It is also one of the best choices if you enjoy watersports.